"No SOF interrupts have been received..USB UHCI is unusable" under KVM

 I'll try to look into it.

-Updated by Jakub Žitný almost 8 years ago
+Updated by Jakub Žitný about 8 years ago

 So the -usb parameter in qemu is responsible for this.